cardano-foundation/CIPs/CIP-0030/README.md

 #### cardano.{walletName}.enable({ extensions: Extension[] } = {}): Promise\<API>

-Errors: APIError
+Errors: `APIError`

 This is the entrypoint to start communication with the user's wallet.
 The wallet should request the user's permission to connect the web page to the user's wallet, and if permission has been granted, the full API will be returned to the dApp to use.
 The wallet can choose to maintain a whitelist to not necessarily ask the user's permission every time access is requested, but this behavior is up to the wallet and should be transparent to web pages using this API.
 If a wallet is already connected this function should not request access a second time, and instead just return the `API` object.

 Upon start, dApp can explicitly request a list of additional functionalities they expect as a list of CIP numbers capturing those extensions.
 This is used as an extensibility mechanism to document what functionalities can be provided by the wallet interface.
 CIP-0030 provides a set of base interfaces that every wallet must support.
 Then, new functionalities are introduced via additional CIPs and may be all or partially supported by wallets.

 DApps are expected to use this endpoint to perform an initial handshake and ensure that the wallet supports all their required functionalities.
 Note that it's possible for two extensions to be mutually incompatible (because they provide two conflicting features).
 While we may try to avoid this as much as possible while designing CIPs, it is also the responsability of wallet providers to assess whether they can support a given combination of extensions, or not.
 Hence wallets aren't expected to fail should they not recognize or not support a particular combination of extensions.
-Instead, they should decide what they enable and reflect their choice in the `cardano.{walletName}.extensions` field of the Full API.
+Instead, they should decide what they enable and reflect their choice in the response to `api.getExtensions()` in the Full API.
 As a result, dApps may fail and inform their users or may use a different, less-efficient, strategy to cope with a lack of functionality.

 ##### Can extensions depend on other extensions?